One of East San Diego’s Best Kept Secrets!

 Beyond the Wineries - families and animal/nature lovers!
 Plan a side trip and look for gnomes at:

 Farmstand 67 (west of Ramona) - look for "Sunny Farmer" at this quaint country farm stand where you can find fresh local produce, water-wise plants and inspiration to bring the green into your home.
-Hands on classes or outdoor dining options offered on occasion.
+Hands on classes from pottery, to rock painting and plant hangers.
+Outdoor dining options offered on occasion.
 Check their website for details.

 The Oasis Camel Dairy (east of Ramona) - Meet beautiful camels, farm animals, turkey's and birds, enjoy camel rides and shop camel milk products.
 Private tours only at this time.
 Call ahead to arrange a visit.